gwdg/matrix-doc/content/encryption/_index.en.md

 A detailed description of the topic can be found in this [video by Prof. Plikat](https://invidious.ggc-project.de/VOxfa6dqXSk) and [in this Matrix blog article](https://blog.riot.im/e2e-encryption-by-default-cross-signing-is-here).

 The adjustment itself is done via emoji images or QR codes, which can look different depending on the device and icon pack.
-Also the translation of all interface elements into German is not 100% available.

 ![Emoji comparison to verify the key exchange](/images/16_E2EE_en.png)